zy-fdu/Brain-Gender-Continuum/README.md

 The Human Brain Is Best Described as Being on a Female/Male Continuum: Evidence from a Neuroimaging Connectivity Study (Zhang et al. 2021, doi: 10.1093/cercor/bhaa408)

+The toolbox for computing the brain sex continuum could be found at https://github.com/zy-fdu/Brain-Sex-Continuum.

 NOTE

 1. Use of all data included in the paper was acknowledged.